marmelab/chinese-checkers/README.md

     make install
     ```

-2.  **Start the Development Container:**
+2.  **Run the CLI:**
-    This starts the container in the background and run the application. **This container must be running** for most `make` commands below to work.
+    This runs the project inside the container.

     ```bash
-    make start
+    make run
     ```

 3.  **Test:**